Why Chinese technology set off alarm bells in Germany – DW – 07/17/2024

 With a little help from Beijing

-So far, Danish company Vestas and German-Spanish manufacturer Siemens Gamesa have dominated offshore wind power in Europe.
-However, other German wind-farm operators are now also considering Chinese companies as suppliers.
+To date, Danish company Vestas and German-Spanish manufacturer Siemens Gamesa have dominated offshore wind power in Europe.
+However, other German wind farm operators are now also considering Chinese companies as suppliers.

 According to German business daily Handelsblatt, energy giant RWE is among them, with the newspaper citing limited supply of wind turbines in Europe and high demand as reasons.